 Money Matters ATMs are ubiquitous along our route and credit cards widely accepted.
 Aside from alcoholic drinks and souvenirs, you will need only small amounts of pesos mostly for hotel staff and tips.
 We recommend allowing for about $10-20 per day for such expenses.

-Weather & Climate The weather in Baja during our touring season is always sunny and warm, with very little or no rainfall, and typically reaching into the 70s to 80s midday, dry but not humid.
+Weather & Climate The weather in Baja during our touring season is always sunny and warm, with very little or no rainfall, and typically reaching into the 70s to 80s midday, dry but not humid–perfect for cycling.
 Evenings are pleasantly cool, but not cold.